 Cats follow a different sleep cycle than humans and may keep you up at night with their activities.
 Cats are naturally more active during the early morning and evening because they are crepuscular.
 That said, you may face the issue of having a cat that is active during the night and keeps you awake, and you may notice a pattern of your cat sleeping more during the day and seeming to become a bundle of energy at bedtime.
+Let’s explore why a cat might seem to be awake at all hours of the night.

 Cats Are Crepuscular